nicholaseager/nicholaseager.github.io/_pages/testimonials.md

 description: Nicholas Eager Testimonials
 ---

+"Nicholas Eager’s photos help us capture the beauty and rich culture of our remote Himalayan valley along the Manaslu Circuit, Nepal.
+With his photos, we can tell our story and succeed in our mission to create a brighter and more sustainable future for our home, the Tsum-Nubri Valley.
+Nicholas, thu-chi che and thank you!" - Tenzing from <a href="https://www.himalayantahrtreks.com/" target="_blank">Himalayan Tahr Treks</a>

+---

 "Beautifully edited.
 Loved your choice for music, minimum dialog.
 It was akin to hiking with you." - <a href="https://www.youtube.com/watch?v=I2I4EySGYEU&lc=UgwWpmod0Qe_xrYgbtd4AaABAg" target="_blank">Lini Golden-Rudy</a>

 ---